NYC Baker’s Cyst Orthopedic Surgeon

 - Surgery to remove the cyst – this is sometimes performed if a cyst is very large or painful and/or other treatments have not worked.
 Sometimes a keyhole method is used to close off the connection between the Baker’s cyst and the knee joint.
 The cyst is also sometimes removed using open surgery.
 Surgery may be carried out to treat an underlying problem at the same time – for example, repairing a meniscal tear.

-Our NYC orthopedic surgeons pride ourselves with providing you highly personalized and comprehensive orthopedic care.
+Our NYC orthopedic surgeon prides himself on providing you highly personalized and comprehensive orthopedic care.
 Our philosophy of direct orthopedic surgeon to patient care at every visit has made us one of the most trusted and respected practices on the Upper East Side in NYC.
 Feel free to contact our bakers cyst orthopedic surgery specialist today, at any time, and start yourself on the road to recovery.